code to be executed for each item in the sequenceHere, item is a variable that takes on the value of each element in the sequence one at a time, and the code inside the loop is executed for each iteration.

 for i, fruit in enumerate(fruits):

-statement to skip the rest of the current iteration and move on to the next one.
+print(i, fruit)You can use the break statement to exit a for loop prematurely, and the continue statement to skip the rest of the current iteration and move on to the next one.

-Here is an example of a for
+Here is an example of a for loop that uses these statements:

 # Print the numbers from 1 to 10, but skip the number 5